MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 - MET150
 ---

-# Manage data in the Viva Engage admin center
+# Export data in the Viva Engage admin center

-## Manage Data
+## Export Data

 As an Engage admin, you need to export data to manage users and content.
-This article explains the different options that can help you manage usage, compliance, and discovery.
+This article explains the different options you have to manage usage, compliance, and discovery.

 >[!NOTE]
 >To migrate data between Viva Engage tenants, [learn about migrating content](/yammer/configure-your-yammer-network/add-basic-domains-to-office-365).